ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/edi-tool.md

     {"buyerName":"WALMARTUS","date":"20230719","productIdentifier":"PRD1234567890","productQty":10}
     ```

-#### Use the generated EDI package as a standalone REST service
+##### Use the package as a service

-The EDI package generated above can also be compiled into a JAR file (using the `bal build` command) and executed as a standalone Ballerina service that processes EDI files via a REST interface.
+The EDI package generated above can also be compiled into a JAR file (using the `bal build` command) and executed as a standalone Ballerina REST service that processes EDI files via a REST interface.
 This is useful for microservices environments where the EDI processing functionality can be deployed as a separate microservice.

 For example, the `citymart` package generated above can be built and executed as a JAR file.
 Once executed, it will expose a REST service to work with the EDI files.